openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Word clouds arrange text that learners enter in response to a question into a colorful graphic.
      - Provisional support
-   * - :ref:`Zooming Image`
-     - Learners can view sections of an image in detail.
-You specify the sections in an image that can be enlarged.
-     - Full support

 .. _Unsupported Additional Exercises and Tools: